UIWidgets/com.unity.uiwidgets/README.md

 4. I encountered with a link error about **bitcode** for iOS when building UIWidgets 2.0 project using XCode.

-      This is because the current default UIWidgets.a library in the ``com.unity.uiwidgets/Runtime/Plugin/ios`` folder is built without bitcode support.
-To address this issue, you can either (1) turn off the ``Enable Bitcode`` in your XCode Build Option or (2) upzip and replace the original library with the one with bitcode support at ``engine/backup/plugin/ios_bitcode/UIWidgets.a.zip``.
+      This is because the current default libUIWidgets.a library in the ``com.unity.uiwidgets/Runtime/Plugin/ios`` folder is built without bitcode support.
+To address this issue, you can either (1) turn off the ``Enable Bitcode`` in your XCode Build Option or (2) upzip and replace the original library with the one with bitcode support at ``engine/backup/plugin/ios_bitcode/libUIWidgets.a.zip``.

 ## Contact Us